Maryland vs. Skidmore College

 Which college is more expensive, Maryland or Skidmore College?

-• More students receive financial grant aid at Skidmore College than University of Maryland College Park (56% vs. 48%)
+• The same percent of students receive financial grant aid at University of Maryland College Park as Skidmore College (52% vs. 52%)

 Maryland vs. Skidmore College Admissions Difficulty Comparison